Skip to content

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-a small white plate with two fondant sweet potatoes with toasted marshmallows and maple butter walnuts
+A white plate of three fondant sweet potatoes topped with maple butter walnuts.

 Description

-Get a little fancy with this Fondant Sweet Potatoes with Toasted Marshmallows recipe.
-The sweet potatoes are super crispy on the outside and the texture on the outside cannot be experienced with words.
-A definite must-try!
+Impress your guests with this Fondant Sweet Potatoes with Toasted Marshmallows recipe.
+The sweet potatoes are crispy on the outside and the texture on the inside, cannot be experienced with words.
+This recipe is a great alternative to sweet potato casserole.

 Ingredients